pce-uw-jscript400/w6-frontend-to-backend/README.md

 ---

-- [ ] When a user logs in or signs up, we should bring them to the `/users` route.
+- [X] When a user logs in or signs up, we should bring them to the `/users` route.
 Update both features so that the user is moved to that route after a successful login/signup.

 ---

-- [ ] Try logging out and then go directly to the `/users` route.
+- [X] Try logging out and then go directly to the `/users` route.

 * **Question:** What happens?
 What _should_ happen?

 * **Answer:**
+The journals are displayed.
+Unlogged in users should not have access
 ---

-- [ ] Try _replacing_ the `/users` Route in `App.js` with the following:
+- [X] Try _replacing_ the `/users` Route in `App.js` with the following:
   ```jsx
   <Route path='/users' render={() => {
     return this.state.currentUserId ? <UsersContainer /> : <Redirect to='/login' />